peering-manager/peering-manager/docs/setup/8-scheduled-tasks.md

 This command does not need to be run very often.
 For example, running it every 5 minutes is overkill, running it once a day should be enough.

-The first cache synchronization can take a lot of time due to the amount of data to be stored.
-Later runs will be faster because only the differences with the previous synchronization will be retrieved.
+The first cache synchronisation can take a lot of time due to the amount of data to be stored.
+Later runs will be faster because only the differences with the previous synchronisation will be retrieved.

 If the `--tasks` flag is set, it will schedule a background task.

-This command can be called with the `--flush` option to remove synchronized items.
+This command can be called with the `--flush` option to remove synchronised items.
 Flushing cannot be run as a background task.

 ```no-highlight